First Watch Pesto Chicken Quinoa Bowl (Easy Copycat Recipe)

-Why This Pesto Chicken Quinoa Bowl Works
+Why This Pesto Chicken Quinoa (Power) Bowl Recipe Works

 The First Watch pesto chicken quinoa bowl is popular for a reason.
 It combines simple whole foods that balance each other perfectly.